Jinshan Temple (Zhenjiang): Mahavira Hall

 The Mahavira Hall is rebuilt in 1989 with double-eaves gable and hip roof.
 The hall enshrining the statues of Three Life Buddha, namely Sakyamuni, Amitabha and Bhaisajyaguru.
 At the back the hall enshrines the statue of Guanyin with Shancai standing on the left and Longnü on the right.
 The statues of Eighteen Arhats stand on both sides of the hall.
 In the center of the eaves of the hall is a plaque, on which there are the words "Mahavira Hall" written by former Venerable Master of the Buddhist Association of China Zhao Puchu.

 Furong Tower

 The 19 m Furong Tower is divided into upper and lower story with double-eaves gable and hip roof.
 Under the eaves is a plaque with the Chinese characters "Furong Tower" written by former Chinese President and General Secretary of the Communist Party Jiang Zemin.

 Cishou Pagoda

 The 36 m pagoda is octagonal with seven stories.
 It was originally built in the Southern Dynasties (420–589) and refurbished in the Yuanfu period (1098–1100) of the Song dynasty (960–1279).
 The present pagoda was rebuilt in 1900, in the 26th year of Guangxu period (1875–1908) of the Qing dynasty (1644–1911).

-Buddhist Texts Library
+Zangjing Ge

-The Buddhist Texts Library was burned down in 1948.
+The Zangjing Ge was burned down in 1948.
 The present version was completed in 1984 with gable and hip roof.
 The 21 m high hall has four stories and occupies an area of 1200 m2.